I. Basic Provisions

 When placing an order, the buyer selects the goods, the number of items to be placed in the electronic shopping cart, the method of payment for the goods and the method of delivery.
 Unless otherwise agreed between the Seller and the Buyer, the Buyer acknowledges that the maximum number of pieces of each item ordered may be a maximum of 5 pieces , as the Seller is unable to provide a higher number of pieces.

 Before sending the order, the buyer is allowed to check and change the data he has entered in the order.
-The Buyer shall send the order to the Seller by clicking on the Finish order button.
+The Buyer sends the order to the seller by clicking on the "Order with obligation to pay" button.
+By clicking on the "Order with obligation to pay" button, the consumer concludes the purchase contract.
 The information provided in the order is considered correct by the Seller.
 The validity of the order is subject to the completion of all mandatory data in the order form, entering the number of pieces in the maximum quantity according to the previous paragraph 3, and the Buyer's confirmation that he has read these Terms and Conditions.

 Immediately upon receipt of the order, the Seller shall send the Buyer a confirmation of receipt of the order to the email address provided by the Buyer when placing the order.
 This confirmation is automatic and is not considered to be the conclusion of a contract.
 The confirmation is accompanied by the Seller's current terms and conditions.
 The purchase contract is concluded only after receipt of the order by the seller.
 Notification of acceptance of the order is delivered to the buyer's email address.
 The Buyer expressly acknowledges that if he/she orders a larger quantity of goods than the maximum possible according to the previous paragraph 3., then the purchase contract is never concluded, even despite the delivery of an automatic confirmation of receipt of the order to the Buyer according to the previous sentence.